sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/model-persistence.rst

 Spark ML models are saved into a directory with multiple files in it.
 Fire Insights has processors for saving and loading the Spark ML models.

-Save Model processor
+Save Model Processor
 +++++++++++++++++++++

-NodeModelSave processor, saves the given Apache Spark ML model at the given location.
+NodeModelSave processor saves the given Apache Spark ML model at the given location.

 .. figure:: ../../../_assets/model/savemodelconfigurations.PNG
    :alt: Modelsave